-13.7.2 Pull Box (27 in.)
+13.7.2 Pull Boxes (27 in.)

 A 27 in. (inside diameter) round pull box shall be used for all traffic signal cables, except power cable and interconnect cable.
+Loop cables may pass through these pull boxes, but they shall not contain any splice kits.
 These pull boxes should not be used in the roadway and are typically located adjacent to the traffic signal cabinets and mast arm supports.
 These pull boxes contain prefabricated knockouts for conduit entry.
 The capacity of the knockout should be compared to the number and size of the conduits entering the pull box.
 Knockouts may be enlarged, but on rare occasions a larger pull box may be needed.
 See City of Columbus Standard Construction Drawing 4021 for additional details.